 How to Make White Sauce

-Cooking white sauce pasta in a pot.
+The roux for white sauce being made in a pot.

 Want more pasta sauce options?
 Try pink pasta sauce, basil pesto or marinara sauce!